 Yes, Jell-O Shots absolutely can get you drunk – after all, they aren’t called “shots” for nothing!
 Check out the helpful table my husband built below that tells you the alcohol content of each 2oz. jello shot based on the amount of alcohol in the mixture and its volume.

-Remember that while you can use alcohol as the hot liquid in a jello shot, I wouldn’t recommend it with stronger alcohols.
+Remember that while you can use alcohol as the hot liquid in a jello shot, I wouldn’t recommend it with stronger alcohol.
 This is for a couple of reasons, not the least of which is that it makes for a notably strong shot.

 How Long Will Jello Shots Last?